 For more information on waterborne pathogens, please see the links in the left-hand sidebar under Waterborne Hazards Control.

-The week before Memorial Day, May 21–27, 2018, marks the fourteenth annual Healthy and Safe Swimming Week.
+The week before Memorial Day, May 20–26, marks the fifteenth annual Healthy and Safe Swimming Week.
 Nationwide, communities will be collaborating and engaging in discussion about how to maximize the health benefits of water-based physical activity while minimizing the risk of recreational water–associated illness and injury.

 Healthy and Safe Swimming Week Virtual Toolkit This toolkit contains links to CDC and other partners, as well as all the VDH brochures, posters, and information in one convenient location.